The Ladiyfest 2017 Crew's Concept

 Who is invited & Awareness

-In the first place the Ladiyfest invites people that identify as Women, Lesbian, Trans* and Inter* (WLTI*) and who identify as queer/feminist.
+In the first place the Ladiyfest invites people who identify as Women, Lesbian, Trans* and Inter* (WLTI*) and who identify as queer/feminist.
 The abbreviation WLTI* wishes to also include more marginalized gender identities that are not being mentioned here explicitly.
-The workshops and reading events are – with one exception – only open for WLTI*.
-The concerts and parties are open to all people that are in solidarity with the Ladiyfest-idea.
+Most workshops and reading events are open for WLTI* - the invitiation policy and the content of the workshops was left to the respective tutor.
+The concerts, parties and lectures are open to all people that are in solidarity with the Ladiyfest-idea.

 The reason why - at least during daytime - the Ladiyfest will be an exclusive space for WLTI* is that we want to escape from patriarchal society, at least for a little while.
 We want to exchange and organize with each other, do great stuff together and have fun – without having to deal with the daily patriarchal power relations.